This is a really common question that a lot of new business owners ask, and you know why I think this is?

 Have you ever felt this pressure?
 This pressure to be so much “greater” than you are?
 Or the pressure to be way more advanced in your business right now—or else no one will dare trust you?

-So if you’re standing up there on your website pedestal, fluffing your own feathers and offering these free 20 minute consults, trying to seem like you are already someone who is highly sought after (which, by the way, I’m of the opinion the free consult ruins), then, yes, of COURSE you would feel the pressure to have this entire backlog of important testimonials.
+So if you’re standing up there on your website pedestal, offering these free 20 minute consults, trying to seem like you are already someone who is highly sought after (which, by the way, I’m of the opinion the free consult ruins), then, yes, of COURSE you would feel the pressure to have this entire backlog of important testimonials.
 Because what you’re saying you are, and what your experience proves you are, are not aligned.
 And that’s a problem.
-It’s a problem for you ethically, and it’s a problem for your conscience, and it’s a problem for your testimonials, too.
+It’s a problem for you ethically, and it’s a problem for your testimonials, too.

 So what if you didn’t?
 What if you stood right where you were and owned it?
 What if, for example, if you’re a writer, instead of offering generalized free consults in a very average way, you put together a really compelling offer that went along the lines of: